 - Your body doesn’t actually digest fiber at all.
 Instead, it passes through your entire digestive system while fueling your gut microbiome (in a great way) and then it leaves your body through bowel movements.
-Fiber makes stools larger and more weighty, making it much easier for the body to expel.
+Fiber makes stools larger and more dense, making it much easier for the body to expel.
 Constipated?
 You NEED MORE FIBER.
 Fiber is the vehicle that transports all of the gross things out of your body.

 - Fiber helps control your blood sugar when you eat.
 It does this by acting as a buffer and slows down the rate of absorption of sugar in the body.
 We LOVE this because it helps us avoid those sugar rushes and sugar crashes.
 Do you know what happens when you eat fake, processed foods that have little to no fiber?
 Cravings.
 Fiber helps keep things balanced so we can avoid those miserable food binges.

 - High fiber foods are MUCH more filling than foods that are low in fiber.
 This is why high fiber diets help people maintain an overall lower body weight.
 You feel full quickly so you end up eating less.
 Now, I’m not proposing a fiber weight-loss diet miracle here.
 There are plenty of other factors that go into weight loss, but incorporating high fiber foods into your diet is one of them.

 When it comes to medical issues like diabetes, heart disease, and high cholesterol, there are PLENTY of studies that show a high fiber diet is a great weapon for avoiding these scary possibilities.
 Our favorite boss babe, gut doctor, Dr. Angie Sadeghi shares a lot this research and data on her Instagram account.